watertap-org/watertap/docs/technical_reference/unit_models/pressure_exchanger.rst

 Model Structure
 ------------------
-The pressure exchanger model consists of 2 `ControlVolume0DBlocks`: one for the low-pressure side and high-pressure side.
+The pressure exchanger model consists of 2 `ControlVolume0DBlocks`: one for the feed side and brine side.

 Sets
 ----